Back in the '60s, computers were big. Really big. Usually, they’d take up entire rooms or even buildings.

 Step 3: Production

-Once your content strategy is in place, the next step is content marketing, or actually producing the content.
+Once your content strategy is in place, the next step is content marketing or producing the content.
 This is where many campaigns fail since writing is hard and people aren’t always consistent.

 - Create a content calendar to help you keep track of due dates, authors, links to files, keywords, and social media posts.